Wedge strategy: Wedge Document

-Drafted in 1998 by Discovery Institute staff, the Wedge Document first appeared publicly after it was posted to the World Wide Web on February 5, 1999, by Tim Rhodes, having been shared with him in late January 1999 by Matt Duss, a part-time employee of a Seattle-based international human-resources firm.
+Drafted in 1998 by Discovery Institute staff, the Wedge Document first appeared publicly after it was posted to the World Wide Web on February 5, 1999, by Tim Rhodes, having been shared with him in late January 1999 by Matt Duss, then a part-time employee of a Seattle-based international human-resources firm and now executive vice president at the Center for International Policy.
 There Duss had been given a document to copy titled The Wedge and marked "Top Secret" and "Not For Distribution."

-Meyer once claimed that the Wedge Document was stolen from the Discovery Institute's offices.

 Discovery Institute co-founder and CSC Vice President Stephen C. Meyer eventually acknowledged the Institute as the source of the document.
 The Institute still seeks to downplay its significance, saying "Conspiracy theorists in the media continue to recycle the urban legend of the 'Wedge' document".
 The Institute also portrays the scientific community's reaction to the Wedge document as driven by "Darwinist Paranoia."
 Despite insisting that intelligent design is not a form of creationism, the Discovery Institute chose to use an image of Michelangelo's The Creation of Adam, depicting God reaching out to impart life from his finger into Adam.